As a leader, social worker, counsellor, or professional, what can you do?

 Friends, family and acquaintances can often make the biggest difference in each other’s lives and are likely to notice changes in each other’s behaviour.

-Please see our ‘other services’ page for organisations that can help.
+Please see our ‘additional services’ page for organisations that can help.

 Signs that someone may be in trouble or distress: